Kurento/kurento/source/user/faq.rst

 1. Edit ``/etc/turnserver.conf``.

-   This example configuration is a good baseline; it will work for using Coturn with Kurento Media Server for WebRTC streams.
-However, you may want to change it according to your needs:
+   This example configuration is a good baseline; it contains the minimum setup required for using Coturn with Kurento Media Server for WebRTC:

    .. code-block:: text